-The Headteacher and SENCO will meet with the pre-school area SENCO, parents/carers of children with an Education, Health and Care plan to discuss provision and support.
+The Headteacher and SENCO will meet with the pre-school area SENCO, parents/carers of children with additional needs and / or an Education, Health and Care Plan to discuss provision and support.

 Class teachers of children joining from other schools will receive information from the previous school as soon as it arrives at the school.